- Military Life Cycle

 - Alternative schooling support — including information about private, parochial, charter and homeschool options

-- Special education support and referrals – including referral to the Exceptional Family Member Program and other local resources
+- Special education support and referrals — including referral to the Exceptional Family Member Program, your school’s special education department and other local resources

-- Deployment support – including parental absence coping strategies, educator awareness of deployment cycles, accommodation compliance and non-medical counseling referrals to minimize the negative academic, social and emotional impact.
+- Deployment support — including parental absence coping strategies, educator awareness of phases and impact of different deployment cycles (including predeployment, deployment, and reunion and reintegration), accommodation compliance and non-medical counseling referrals to minimize the negative academic, social and emotional impact

 - College, career and military readiness: